rcshubhadeep/spark-kafka/README.md

 ![Usual Setup](usual_setup.png)

-__All these steps involving Kafka and Other related software is going to run the entire setup in your local machine.
+__All these steps involving Kafka and other related softwares are going to run the entire setup in your local machine.
 As a single node setup.
 You can, however, set them up in a remote server / cluster if you so wish.
-That practically changes nothing to the code almost.__
+That practically changes nothing to the code; almost.__